 The following sections describe how to configure other CDH components to work with the Solr service.

 Configuring the Flume Morphline Solr Sink for Use with the Solr Service

 Minimum Required Role: Configurator (also provided by Cluster Administrator, Full Administrator)

 To use a Flume Morphline Solr sink, the Flume service must be running on your cluster.
-See the Flume Near Real-Time Indexing Reference (CDH 5) for information about the Flume Morphline Solr Sink and Managing Flume.
+See the Flume Near Real-Time Indexing Reference (CDH 5) for information about the Flume Morphline Solr Sink and Configuring Apache Flume.